ottawavalleysage/ovsage-20190814/README.md

 #### First the database

 Select PostgreSQL, `db` as the host and `gitea` for the next three items.
 Leave SSL disabled.
-Why gitea, look at the docker-compose file for the configuration you gave it.
+Why `gitea`?
+Look at the docker-compose file for the configuration you gave it.

 #### Then the general config